 M. Hobkirk gave a brief overview of the presentation.
-The presentation would start with a review of what Viral Hepatitis was.
+The presentation would start with a review of what viral hepatitis was.
 Then M. Hobkirk would discuss Viral Hepatitis Elimination Planning on a national and local level.
 Then she would review policy in 2023 and the engagement activities they were conducting in 2024.
 Finally, she would speak about viral hepatitis resources and their opportunities for collaboration with other organizations.

-Following the overview, M. Hobkirk defined Hepatitis as inflammation of the liver.
+Following the overview, M. Hobkirk defined hepatitis as inflammation of the liver.
 This could be caused by many different factors such as viruses or a reaction to medication.
-H. Hobkirk said they would be focusing on Hepatitis caused by viruses.
-There were many types of Viral Hepatitis labeled A through G. The most common form was Hepatitis A, B and C. M. Hobkirk said the dangers of Viral Hepatitis came from its ability to harden the liver and prevent blood flow.
-She then reviewed each type of Viral Hepatitis.
-She spoke about the transmission of each virus, whether a vaccine was available and what treatment was available for those who were positive for Hepatitis.
+H. Hobkirk said they would be focusing on hepatitis caused by viruses.
+There were many types of viral hepatitis labeled A through G. The most common form was hepatitis A, B and C. M. Hobkirk said the dangers of viral hepatitis came from its ability to harden the liver and prevent blood flow.
+She then reviewed each type of viral hepatitis.
+She spoke about the transmission of each, whether a vaccine was available, and what treatment was available for those who were positive for hepatitis.

-K. Carter mentioned that the cost of Hepatitis medication was expensive.
-T. Dominique asked what was the cost of the vaccines for Hepatitis A and B. M. Hobkirk said the cost of the vaccine was covered by insurance.
-She said there was recently a co-pay requirement for the two-dose vaccine.
+K. Carter mentioned that the cost of hepatitis medication was expensive.
+T. Dominique asked about the cost of the vaccines for hepatitis A and B. M. Hobkirk said the cost of the vaccine was covered by insurance.
+There was recently a co-pay requirement for the two-dose vaccine.
 She said most people would likely want the two-dose vaccine over a three-dose vaccine due to convenience.
 However, insurance companies were less likely to cover the two-dose vaccine.
 She said they had been working with other organizations such as the Immunization Group and Bioterrorism Preparedness to offer the vaccine to people who use drugs and people without homes.
 She mentioned that the city health centers would offer the vaccines for a \$1 co-pay.

 M. Hobkirk said the World Health Organization (WHO) was working on a Hepatitis Elimination Plan.
-The WHO introduced a plan in 2015.
-They wanted to reduce Hepatitis B and C now that they had a vaccine to prevent Hepatitis B and a cure for Hepatitis C. They aimed to reduce new transmissions by 2030.
+The WHO introduced the plan in 2015.
+They wanted to reduce hepatitis B and C now that they had a vaccine to prevent hepatitis B and a cure for hepatitis C. They aimed to reduce new transmissions by 2030.

-In addition to the international plan by the WHO, the United States had its national plan.
+In addition to the international plan from WHO, the United States had a national plan.
 This plan was introduced in 2021 and was based on the End the Epidemic (EHE) initiative and its emphasis on supporting priority populations.
 She said the national plan and the local plans owed much to the EHE.